Public utility building: Distinctive architecture

-This approach has also been used elsewhere is the world.
+This approach has also been used elsewhere in the world.
 In the United States, when the South Central Connecticut Regional Water Authority wanted to build a water filtration plant, the Whitney Water Purification Facility, it invited the public to form a committee to select the architect for the project after some residents voiced objections to the plan.
-Steven Holl, an award winning architect, was selected.
-The demand for the project was to create a unique structure that would be attractive to the area.
-The result was a contemporary building with a cross section of an inverted raindrop shape and its side elevation with an appearance of a large pipe covered in decorative stainless steel shingles.
+Steven Holl, an award-winning architect, was selected.
+The project demanded to create a unique structure that would be attractive to the area.
+The result was a contemporary building with a cross-section of an inverted raindrop shape and its side elevation with an appearance of a large pipe covered in decorative stainless steel shingles.
 The building was built alongside a landscape design to make the surrounding area a public park.
-The interior of the building included an area accessible to the general public for educational purposes.
+The building's interior included an area accessible to the general public for educational purposes.

-In Japan, Hiroshima City spent millions of dollars in building a new incinerator plant.
+In Japan, Hiroshima City spent millions of dollars on building a new incinerator plant.
 As the city wanted to raise its architectural profile, it hired Yoshio Taniguchi, who designed the Museum of Modern Art in New York City, to work on the incinerator project.
 The boulevard near the waterfront was extended with a raised glass walkway that ran through the plant to the waterfront.
-The walkway was built with large glass walls to show the machineries of the plant in a visually pleasing way along with other interactive displays.
+The walkway was built with large glass walls to show the machinery of the plant in a visually pleasing way along with other interactive displays.
 The design was to create an experience similar to going to a museum.